Dante1DC/CSCE-463-Group-Project/README.md

 # Setup
-By default, server.ipynb uses port 1000.
+By default, server.ipynb uses port 1000, then all the other files increment ports up to 1003.
+Additionally, temp ports are sourced from your available ports.
 If this doesn't work, change it in util.py's SERVER constant.

 # TODO
-- device.ipynb
-- 3-way handshakes
-- phone only sends requests bc there's no pv model of receiving requests
-- server blasts message to socket channel, but phone has already closed socket connection, phone needs listener
-- rsa???
+- Yeah the 3-way handshake from the phone to the server doesn't work.
+This seems to be because RSA isn't implemented in the right order, ie., the message is sent and decryption is attempted with the public key of the wrong key pair.

 # util.py
 util.py is a file that implements universal versions of certain methods ensuring a common implementation of a protocol.
 Those methods are as follows: